mishnit/mishnit.github.io/designs/imp.md

-*SQL Write Master-Slave and architecture*
+*SQL Write-Master-Slave and read-replica architecture*

 1. Write happens in master and read happens from slave replicas.
 2. master-slave replication is lazy but eventual consistent.